joesaby/atlantec-ai-2025/README.md

-This repo contains output research and solution of work done as part of [Atlantec AI Challenge 2025](https://atlantec.ie/atlantec-ai-challenge/).
+This repo contains output research and solution of work done of the "AI Alchemists" team as part of [Atlantec AI Challenge 2025](https://atlantec.ie/atlantec-ai-challenge/).

 ## Overview